 The interest rate sensitivity analysis is performed on items exposed to interest rate risk as of the end of the reporting period, including investments with variable interest rates.
-At the reporting date, an increase/decrease of 10 basis points of interest rate in a reporting period could cause both profit for the years ended December 31, 2016 and 2015 increase/decrease by NT\$5 thousand.
+At the reporting date, an increase/decrease of 10 basis points of interest rate in a reporting period could cause the profit for the years ended December 31, 2017 and 2016 to increase/decrease by NT\$0 thousand and NT\$5 thousand, respectively.